To follow up Week 6 of Changing an inflammatory phenotype with broccoli sprouts:

-- At the end of Week 5 I doubled the starting amount of broccoli seeds from one to two tablespoons.
-To accommodate that increase, I again rotated in the next larger size bowl to replace the smallest bowl.
+- At the end of Week 5 I doubled my starting amount of broccoli seeds from one to two tablespoons.
+To accommodate that increase, I again rotated in the next larger size bowl.

 Starting in Week 6, I had uneven batch yields.
 The two larger bowls yielded noticeably fewer sprouts than did batches in the two smaller bowls.

-After rinsing, straining, and wicking out excess moisture with a paper towel twice daily, I then spread out the seeds and sprouts to prevent problems with excess moisture.
-The broccoli seeds and sprouts in the two larger bowls were more separated than in the two smaller bowls.
+After rinsing, straining, and wicking out excess moisture with a paper towel twice daily, I then spread out seeds and sprouts to prevent problems with excess moisture.
+Broccoli seeds and sprouts in the two larger bowls were more separated than in the two smaller bowls.

 All of which led to moisture levels that were inadequate for broccoli seeds and sprouts.
 All batches sprouted less well than their potential yield.
 The larger the bowl, the more my behavior adversely affected the batch.

 Here’s what Day 2 and Day 3 yields were with my previous practices.
-The batch volume of Day 2 in the smaller bowl was larger than Day 3’s:
+Batch volume of Day 2 in the smaller bowl was larger than Day 3!

-I changed practices to group broccoli seeds and sprouts together at the step where I used to spread them out.
+I changed practices to group broccoli seeds and sprouts together at a step where I used to spread them out.
 Here’s the same bowl with my current practice, but at Day 2.
-The photo may not show it well, but it’s a larger volume than the previous practice’s Day 2:
+It’s a larger volume than the previous practice’s Day 2:

 I’ll guess that batch yield volumes have improved by

-60% 75%.
-I increased distilled water from 100 ml to 160 175 ml before microwaving since 100 ml no longer completely immersed the increased Day 3 broccoli sprout volume.
-My 1000W full power microwave time concomitantly increased from 45 seconds to 70 seconds to achieve 58°C.
+75%.
+I increased distilled water from 100 ml to 175 ml before microwaving since 100 ml no longer completely immersed increased Day 3 broccoli sprout volume.
+My 1000W full power microwave time concomitantly increased from 45 seconds to 65 seconds to achieve 58°C.

-3. My sulforaphane intake has probably decreased with the current practice.
-The 3-day-old broccoli sprouts have the optimal yields study said:
+3. My sulforaphane intake has probably decreased with current practices.
+3-day-old broccoli sprouts have the optimal yields study said:

 I’m not concerned about less sulforaphane with a two tablespoons starting amount of broccoli seeds.
-Even a one tablespoon starting amount yields 60 g of broccoli sprouts, twice that of the model clinical trial, Effects of long-term consumption of broccoli sprouts on inflammatory markers in overweight subjects.
+Even a one tablespoon starting amount yields 60 g of broccoli sprouts, twice that of Effects of long-term consumption of broccoli sprouts on inflammatory markers in overweight subjects.
 See our discussion in Understanding a clinical trial’s broccoli sprout amount.

 4. Another week of no inflammatory problems after four-to-six-mile-long beach walks.
 I’m not pushing myself, just walking often, and working out my upper body every fourth day.

-I emphasize the eccentric motion in upper body workouts.
+I emphasize eccentric motions in upper body workouts.
 I haven’t curated the below 2019 papers although they’re informative: